Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 	});
 	```

-### Enable sign-in with the OAuth endpoint
+### Enable authenticatecd sign-in with the OAuth endpoint

 1. Generate **Auth URL** and trigger the login action.
-You could trigger this action when the user clicks a link, button, or interacts with another UI element, for example.
+You can trigger this action when the user clicks a link, button, or interacts with another UI element, for example.

 	```{"title":"Auth url Example","language":"html"}
 	//Your request URL would look something like this